Gyeongju Historic Areas South Korea

 South Korea, Gyeongju Historic Areas, Gyeongju, Donggung Palace and Wolji pond (Anapji)

-• Currently, there is a small pavilion on the pond, where part of the found objects is exhibited.
-The showcases display great jewellery, colourful fragments of ceramics, and items related to Buddhism.
+• Currently, there is a small pavilion on the pond, where some of the objects found there are exhibited.
+The showcases display fabulous jewellery, colourful fragments of ceramics, and items related to Buddhism.
 The showcases also contain graphics depicting the history of this place and how the architecture of the pavilions used to look in the past.
-It is an amazing place to visit if you are interested in discovering Gyeongju’s historic areas.
+It is a fantastic place to visit if you want to discover Gyeongju’s historic areas.

 • It’s worth coming to the garden to watch the sunset.
 A royal pavilion has been recreated there.
-It is beautifully illuminated after sunset, which in combination with the dark blue sky – makes a magical impression.
+After sunset, it is beautifully illuminated, which, in combination with the dark blue sky, makes a magical impression.

 • 3000 WON admission ticket (about 2,5 $).

-• It is worth buying tickets in advance because just before sunset, there are long queues in front of the ticket office.
+• It is worth buying tickets in advance.
+Just before sunset, there are long queues in front of the ticket office.

-• More information can be found at Donggung Palace and Wolji Pond, Gyeongju, which contains descriptions of all South Korean historical sites and monuments.
+• More information is available at Donggung Palace and Wolji Pond, Gyeongju.
+The website contains descriptions of all South Korean historical sites and monuments.

 Gyeongju – historic area and former capital of Silla Kingdom

 Gyeongju was the capital of Silla for 992 years.
-The history of this city once called Seorabeol, is therefore also a history of the thousand-year-old Silla Kingdom.
+The history of this city, once called Seorabeol, is also the history of the thousand-year-old Silla Kingdom.

 Gyeongju is also the history of Buddhism, the development of science and the bustling ancient culture.
 The kingdom flourished thanks to the craftsmanship of the Silla people and the hwarang code.
 It was an elite youth organization raised in the service of the state, which enabled the unification of the three kingdoms.

-The Namsan Mountain (South Mountain) which is located in Gyeongju is called a “museum without walls”.
-It is because of the richness of Buddhist art of ancient times.
-In several places throughout the city, there are numerous royal tombs located.
-They date back to the time of the beginning of the kingdom.
+The Namsan Mountain (South Mountain) in Gyeongju is called a “museum without walls” because of the richness of its Buddhist art from ancient times.
+Numerous royal tombs are located throughout the city.
+They date back to the beginning of the kingdom.

-Within the city, there are two objects inscribed on the UNESCO World Heritage List and numerous National Treasures of Korea.
+Two objects are inscribed on the UNESCO World Heritage List within the city, and numerous National Treasures of Korea are also present.

-The capital of Gyeongsangbuk – Daegu is the third-largest city in South Korea.
-You can get to Daegu – both from Seoul and Busan by a fast and comfortable KTX train.
-All of the attractions I described can be reached by a suburban bus leaving from the KTX station in Daegu.
+The capital of Gyeongsangbuk, Daegu, is the third-largest city in South Korea.
+You can get to Daegu by a fast and comfortable KTX train from Seoul and Busan.
+A suburban bus leaving from the KTX station in Daegu will take you to all of the attractions I described.

-You can find out more about the city of Gyeongju on the Gyeongju Golden City website and about Daegu on the Things to Do in Daegu.
+You can learn more about Gyeongju on the Gyeongju Golden City website and about Daegu on the Things to Do in Daegu website.

 SOUTH KOREA – MY OTHER POSTS